E1ila/QuickAuras/README.md

     * Fixed error shown when entering an instance
     * Counting instance IDs now even if Auto Switch Instance is disabled
 * 1.13
     * Black Lotus Timers!
-MeleeUtils now logs Black Lotus picks and if you have DBM addon, it'll show a timer until next spawn, per map.
+QuickAuras now logs Black Lotus picks and if you have DBM addon, it'll show a timer until next spawn, per map.
 * 1.12.5
     * Fixed bug when loading a session without instance count
 * 1.12.4